What Are Over/Under Bets in Sports Betting?

-- The odds on over/under bets is usually -110 with the extra 10% representing the casino’s commission.
+- The odds on over/under bets are usually -110 with the extra 10% representing the casino’s commission.
 A line with -110% odds is called a Dime Line.

 - The reason we sometimes see this shifting of the “juice” in the lines is usually because the house is trying to balance the total action they’re taking on each side of the line by making one side more appealing.